rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_2.md

 ![background](../assets/background-1.png)

 ### Add the Filter
 So, it worked, but of course the black image makes the app impossible to read and use.
 This can be worked around in multiple ways.
 For example, by editng the image directly.
-We will use a the powerful ColorFilter class to an almost opaque white overlay on top of the image:
+We will use the powerful ColorFilter class to an almost opaque white overlay on top of the image:
 ```
   @override
   Widget build(BuildContext context) {